nmacedo/MSV/CaseStudies/OLAPUsagePrefs/README.md

 ### Development history

-* This example has been originally developed for the CONFENIS'17 presentation *[Checking the correctness of what-if scenarios](http://nmacedo.github.io/pubs.html#confenis17)*, where it is described.
+* This case study has been originally developed for the CONFENIS'17 presentation *[Checking the correctness of what-if scenarios](http://nmacedo.github.io/pubs.html#confenis17)*, where it is described.
 * Alloy models have been developed and analyzed under the *Alloy Analyzer 4.2_2015-02-22*.

 ---